 MacBook Pro Trackpad and Keyboard

-The new MacBook Pro comes with the same Force Touch trackpad as last year, but it's considerably bigger.
+The new MacBook Pro comes a new, bigger Force Touch trackpad.
 If you haven't used one before, a Taptic Engine tricks your fingers into believing vibrations are depressions, and so you "click" a solid surface and are misled into feeling like it really clicked.
 Basically, science is a lie, your fingers are proprioceptive liars, and nothing makes sense anymore.
 But it works and well.

 The increased size, made possible by not having to worry about physical constraints like hinges and mechanical buttons, is... luxurious.
 For normal text and office work I don't notice much difference but for creative work like image and video editing, it feels like you can go further, faster than on previous versions.
 It's not quite as big as the standalone Magic Trackpad, but it's getting closer.

-To the right is what it looks like compared to last year's model.
+To the right is what it looks like compared to the 2015 model.

-There's no issue with palm rejection as far as I can tell.
-I typically don't rest my palm on my trackpad while using it, but incidental contact while typing was ignored to the point that, when I deliberately put the edge of my palm down and tried to swipe with it, it barely moved.
+There's no issue with palm rejection.
+I typically don't rest my palm on my trackpad while using it, but incidental contact while typing has been ignored to the point that, when I deliberately put the edge of my palm down and try to swipe with it, it barely moves.
 If I had to guess, multitouch is smart enough to distinguish finger sizes from palm sizes and Apple has learned from iPad to distinguish everything in-between.

 The keyboard is a second-generation version of the dome and butterfly design introduced with the 12-inch MacBook.
 I've used the original for almost 18-months and am fine with it.
 I can pretty much adjust to any keyboard, including the Smart Keyboard for iPad Pro, within a very short period of time.
 Your mileage will absolutely vary.